Embark on a 14-day West African adventure through Benin, Togo, and Ghana. Discover Voodoo roots, Egungun practices, and slave trade history.

 Cotonou Arrival

-Cotonou - Start your adventure with a warm reception in Cotonou, where you’ll get help with immigration and customs.
-Transfer to your hotel for a relaxing briefing.
+Cotonou - Start your adventure with a warm welcome in Cotonou, where assistance with immigration and customs is provided.
+Transfer to your hotel for a relaxing debriefing.
 Enjoy a delicious dinner and rest for the night.

-Fidjrosse Beach - Fidjrosse Beach, located along the scenic Fidjrosse Route Des Peches in Cotonou, Benin, provides a peaceful retreat with its golden sands and tranquil waters.
-Spend the evening unwinding at the beach and watching the sunset.
+Fidjrosse Beach - Fidjrosse Beach, located along the scenic Fidjrosse Route Des Peches in Cotonou, Benin, offers a peaceful retreat with its golden sands and tranquil waters.
+Spend the evening relaxing at the beach and enjoy the sunset.

 Ouidah Discovery